Solution | Demand Forecast#

 A short note on automation#

-Demand Forecast alone provides organizations the ability to make highly impactful and critical decisions based on historical data but the impact of Demand Forecast doesn’t end with this solution.
-Once your Demand Forecast solution has been appropriately tuned to your needs, the outputs of the solution can be used as an input to Dataiku’s Markdown Optimization solution for automated pricing and promotion insights.
+Demand forecasting alone provides organizations the ability to make highly impactful and critical decisions based on historical data but the impact of Demand forecasting doesn’t end with this Solution.
+Once your Demand Forecast Solution has been appropriately tuned to your needs, the outputs of the Solution can be used as an input to Dataiku’s Markdown Optimization Solution for automated pricing and promotion insights.